Mosquitoes detect their host using three primary senses:

-Although mosquitoes are active most during the times surrounding dawn and dusk, we are able to achieve remarkable results servicing throughout the day mainly due to the repellency properties of our products.
+Although mosquitoes are active most during the times surrounding dawn and dusk, we are able to achieve remarkable results servicing throughout the day mainly due to the repellency properties of our natural oils.

 The product label states that residents can re-enter the serviced premises after the product has dried.
 Because the Barefoot Mosquito Control System utilizes a power mist, not a spray, it dries very quickly, allowing you to enjoy mosquito-free living in as little as 10-15 minutes after our technician drives away.